The Honors College at Shoreline

 - Thoughtful application essay that outlines your accomplishments and goals

-- Optional test scores for relevant placement into college level English: Accuplacer, Smarter Balanced, or ACT or SAT
+- Optional test scores for relevant placement into college level English: Directed Self Placement (DSP), Smarter Balanced, or ACT or SAT

 - Deadline: We accept applications throughout the year, yet the Honors College admits students for fall and winter quarters only.
-The Fall 2018 application deadline is Wednesday, September 19, 2018; final deadline is Monday, September 24, 2018.
+For Fall 2018 applications, the priority deadline is Wednesday, September 19, 2018; final deadline is Monday, September 24, 2018.